-It’s no earth-shattering news here, but if you want to quickly add Wi-Fi 5 (802.11ac) to a computer, there are now more options.
-TP-Link unveiled just now three new USB Wi-Fi adapters, including the Archer T3U, Archer T2U Nano and Archer T2U Plus.
+It’s no earth-shattering news here, but if you want to add Wi-Fi 5 (802.11ac) to a computer quickly, there are now more options.
+TP-Link unveiled just three new USB Wi-Fi adapters, including the Archer T3U, Archer T2U Nano, and Archer T2U Plus.

 All of them are tiny and designed to plug right into a USB port – preferably a USB 3.0 or faster port though they will work with a USB 2.0 port, too.